jekuer/php-microsite-boilerplate/README.md

   * Create those pages (as specified before) as single php files within /pages.
   * Create respective files within /controller if necessary in your case.
   * Check the option to auto-redirect within multi-language at index.php and all.js.
   * Build the website with those pages, the style.css, and the all.js.
 Mind to minimize those files or adjust the way they get included at /templates/header.php and /templates/footer.php.
+If you use the prepared build script, you do not need to worry about this part.
   * Adjust the footer at /templates/footer.php to your needs.
   * Find more details in the in-code documentation - it's a well documented playground!